A free, 12-week learning community for nonprofit humans reimagining how we work, lead, and

 This winter, we’re creating that space together.

-The Way We Work: Winter Roots is a three-month virtual series for anyone doing the work of nonprofits: from staff to board members to volunteers.
+Winter Roots is a three-month virtual series for anyone doing the work of nonprofits: from staff to board members to volunteers to consultants.

 Every week from mid-January through the end of March 2026, we’ll gather as a community to explore how we can work with more intention, inclusion, and depth, aided by the support of incredible experts and facilitators